Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 -   `setState` in fact *is* provided to us by React.

-It is the standard way to update a component's state.
+It is the standard way to update a component’s state.

-It's the *only* way you should ever update a component's state.
+It’s the *only* way you should ever update a component’s state.
 It may seem more verbose than necessary, but there are good reasons for why you should be doing it this way.

 Unlike the lifecycle methods above (which React calls for you), the methods below are the methods *you* can call from your components.